 3. Progress your career

-A career in the people profession offers long‐term options and a huge variety of roles.
+A career in the people profession offers long‐term options and a huge variety of roles within twelve career areas.
 You could be involved in recruiting or coaching employees one day, or helping your company decide how employees should be rewarded the next.
 There are even roles which focus on employment law, protecting the rights of employees at work.

 You can start off your career as a People Administrator and progress all the way to the top of the organisation as a People Director, helping to drive the direction of the business.
 Some people specialists go on to be business owners and set up their own people consultancy companies.

 Though opportunities in the profession vary, the profession is, broadly speaking, split into three distinct areas:

 - Human resources (HR): An umbrella term for a range of different people practices which include all aspects of the employee lifecycle, from people entering the organisation to leaving it.